JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-11-02-bert_base_sequence_classifier_ag_news_en.md

 val pipeline = new Pipeline().setStages(Array(document_assembler, tokenizer, sequenceClassifier))

-val example = Seq.empty["Disney Comics was a comic book publishing company operated by The Walt Disney Company which ran from 1990 to 1993."].toDS.toDF("text")
+val example = Seq("Disney Comics was a comic book publishing company operated by The Walt Disney Company which ran from 1990 to 1993.").toDS.toDF("text")

 ```
 </div>